"Waves of Change. Oceans of Opportunity"

 OUR TELEPHONE, FAX AND PO BOX NUMBERS WILL REMAIN UNCHANGED.

 PLEASE NOTE THAT OUR E-MAIL SYSTEM IS UP AND RUNNING.
 UNFORTUNATELY WE ARE EXPERIENCING DIFFICULTIES WITH THE SWITCHBOARD, PLEASE BE PATIENT WHEN CALLING IN.

 This focused, comprehensive, one-day course provides in-depth information on the key areas relating to good governance of medical schemes.
 Highly relevant to trustees and those working within the private funding sector.

 Trustee Training sessions were held in Johannesburg on the 25th of March and in Cape Town on the 27th of March.
 Both sessions were well attended and we received positive feedback from the delegates.
-The next Trustee Training programmes will be held in Johannesburg on the 30th of September, and in Cape Town on the 2nd of October and booking has already begun.
+The next Trustee Training programmes will be held in Johannesburg on the 30th of September, and in Cape Town on the 16th of October, booking has already begun. .

 Click here to view the typical agenda.